Cdk29/cveR/README.md

 The goal of cveR is monitor the publication of new CVEs.

+## Notes

+-   mongoDB does not seems to work on Shinyapps.io, locally

 ## Installation

 You can install the development version of cveR from